Break up after engagement happens!

 Did you know?
 The K-1 visa allows you to visit your fiance in the US.

-9. Learn how to deal with rumors and gossip mongers
+9. Learn how to deal with rumours and gossip mongers

-When you go through a break up after engagement, you are likely to become a victim of baseless rumors and gossip.
-Considering the fact that your engagement was well publicized, people will start assuming things or spread their own version of the events that lead to your break up.
+When you go through a break up after the engagement, you are likely to become a victim of baseless rumours and gossip.
+Considering the fact that your engagement was well publicised, people will start assuming things or spread their own version of the events that lead to your break up.

-The key to successfully dealing with rumors about your failed engagement is to stick to one version of the story and remain consistent with it.
+The key to successfully dealing with rumours about your failed engagement is to stick to one version of the story and remain consistent with it.

 Keep yourself busy and remember that there is no need to explain or clarify your situation to anyone other than your immediate family members.
-Rumors have a short lifespan if you choose not to respond to every rumor or becoming too defensive.
+Rumours have a short lifespan if you choose not to respond to every rumour or becoming too defensive.

 Are you being forced into a marriage you don’t want?
 Read our comprehensive article on how to say no to an arranged marriage.
 Click here to read more.

 10. Breaking with one you love

 Breaking up after engagement becomes a difficult and tricky affair if you were in love with the person you were engaged to.

 Here is an extract from a scientific study that proves that break up with someone you were in love with is physically tough on you.